Greg Bilton

-Lieutenant General Gregory Charles Bilton, AO, CSC (born 2 March 1965) is a senior officer in the Australian Army.
+Lieutenant General Gregory Charles Bilton, AO, CSC (born 2 March 1965) is a retired senior officer of the Australian Army.
+He joined the army via the Royal Military College, Duntroon in 1983 and was commissioned into the Royal Australian Artillery.
+He commanded the 104th Field Battery, 4th Field Regiment and 7th Brigade, and deployed on operations to the Sinai and Afghanistan.
 He was seconded to the United States Army Pacific as Deputy Commanding General – Operations from 2014 to 2017, served as Deputy Chief of Joint Operations from 2017 to 2018, and was Commander Forces Command from December 2018 to June 2019.
-He assumed his current appointment as Chief of Joint Operations on 1 July 2019.
+His final appointment was as Chief of Joint Operations, from July 2019 to July 2024.

 Early life and education

 Bilton was born in Melbourne, Victoria, on 2 March 1965, and educated at Melbourne High School.
 He is married to Rachel, a registered nurse, and the couple have two adult sons.